JuliaPenalva/House-Rocket/README.md

 ## House Rocket Company

 **House Rocket** is a buy and sells houses enterprise based in Seattle.
-The business model is to buy houses and sell them for a higher price, sometimes renovating the acquired house before selling to maximize their value.
+Their business model is to buy houses and sell them for a higher price, sometimes renovating the acquired house before selling to maximize their value.
 Hence, the business core is finding undervalued properties and selling them for a higher price.

 ## Business Problem